JohanRuuskanen/FedApp/run_on_gateway/README.md

 ## Setup the cluster software stacks

-To setup the sandbox clusters, do the following steps in order.
+To setup the testbed clusters, do the following steps in order.
 All the steps are run on the Gateway VM.

 ### For the virtual clusters
 The virtualized infrastructure for the clusters is created from the  `run_on_gateway/create_clusters` folder.